 "If you can love endlessly, you can change lives."

-More than 1 million people commit suicide every year.
+More than one million people commit suicide every year.
 So I wanted to start a conversation that couldn’t be stopped.
 I wanted to start a conversation about mental illness.

 Authors use semicolons when a sentence could end, but they choose to continue it.
 Through the Semicolon project, we are saying you are the author, the sentence is your life, and you are choosing to continue.